lucaswerkmeister/m3api/README.md

 - [m3api-oauth2][], to authenticate using OAuth 2.0

-If you create an additional extension package, feel free to submit a pull request to add it to this list.
+If you create an additional extension package, feel free to submit a merge request to add it to this list.
 (Also, have a look at the guidelines [below](#creating-extension-packages).)

 ### Using extension packages